hsf-training/analysis-essentials/python/conditions.md

 {% endcallout %}

-Python evaluates a condition and sees whether it truth-like or not.
-If it is truth like, the code in the block is run.
+Python evaluates a condition and sees whether it is truth-like or not.
+If it is truth-like, the code in the block is run.

 ```python
 >>> if pizza[0] == 'Cheese':